Medicare Dental Insurance

 Original Medicare does not cover preventative or comprehensive dental benefits like cleanings, x-rays, oral exams, extractions, fillings, dentures, or implants.
-Except for minimal denture services that you may receive while during a hospital stay, Medicare Part A, hospital, and Part B, medical, does not offer any other dental benefits.
-Any dental service that you need, you are required to spend out of pocket.
+Except for minimal denture services that you may receive during a hospital stay, Medicare Part A, hospital, and Part B, medical, does not offer any other dental benefits.
+For any dental service that you need, you are required to spend out of pocket.

 But hope is not lost.
 You can get coverage for your dental services when you enroll in a Medicare Advantage plan.

 Many Medicare Advantage plans offer coverage for preventative and comprehensive dental services such as: